jrc03c/monorepo/cjs-to-esm-checklist.md

 (See my notes [here](https://ameyama.com/wiki/#/doc/e2f71461022fb54dc7c939dc4bb16ceedf792fd1314cf4b1de20e32bee6240a1) for my reasoning behind these.)

 7. Convert all `module.exports` and `require` statements in the source code to `export` and `import` respectively.

+> **NOTE:** Importantly, use only named exports and _never_ default exports!
+That's because default exports are unpleasant to use in CommonJS environments.

 8. For libraries that employ unit testing, uninstall `jest` and install my `fake-jest` library.